 Undergraduate Assistant Coach

-Kody Batesole enters his first season as an undergraduate coach for the Fresno State baseball team.
+Kody Batesole enters his second season as an undergraduate coach for the Fresno State baseball team.

 The son of head coach Mike Batesole, Kody was a member of the 2014 Diamond Dogs as he redshirted the season.

 Director of Baseball Operations

 TIm Borst is in his first season as director of baseball operations at Fresno State.

 A native of Moreno Valley, Calif., Borst is responsible for coordinating team travel, budget planning, on-campus recruiting and the day-to-day operations of the baseball program.